Ashok161/Mentorship-Website/README.md

 A web-based mentorship platform that connects mentors and mentees, allowing users to create profiles, discover potential connections, and manage mentorship relationships.

+- NOTE - (Try login/signup for first time and wait for 50 seconds until the backend on render get's activated and try second time again to register/login.)

 ## Live Demo

 - Frontend: [https://ashok-mentorhsip-platform.netlify.app](https://ashok-mentorhsip-platform.netlify.app)